A New Objective Definition of Quantum Entanglement as Potential Coding of Intensive and Effective Relations: Entanglement: Under the Shadow of `Outcomes' and `Particles'

-The other reason mentioned by Popper for the triumph of instrumentalism makes explicit use of a pragmatic viewpoint stressing the ``the spectacular practical success of [quantum mechanical] applications.''
-According to Popper: ``Instead of results due to the principle of complementarity other and more practical results of atomic theory were obtained, some of them with a big bang.
-No doubt physicists were perfectly right in interpreting these successful applications as corroborating their theories.
-But strangely enough they took them as confirming the instrumentalist creed.''

 The deep influence of positivism within QM cannot be underestimated.
-Maybe one the most important points of this decisive influence ---apparently overlooked within the literature--- was the introduction of the {\it projection postulate}.
+Maybe one the most important points of this decisive influence ---apparently overlooked within the literature--- was the {\it ad hoc} introduction of the {\it projection postulate}.
 This postulate was required in order to support one of the main cornerstones of positivism, namely, the idea that `physical theories describe the observations of subjects (or agents)'.
 The famous postulate, interpreted as a ``collapse'' of the quantum wave function, scrambled the objective theoretical representation together with the subjective observation of single `clicks' in detectors.
 In turn, this addition ---completely foreign to the quantum formalism--- ended up creating the infamous measurement problem in which the literature has been stuck for almost a century \cite{deRonde17a}.
 But maybe the strangest aspect of this story ---a kind of joke from destiny--- was that, turning against itself, very soon positivism accepted as a self evident ``common sense'' {\it given} the atomist space-time Newtonian metaphysics it had fought and defeated just a few decades before.

-The ``scrambling'' of objective and subjective elements with quantum theory was clearly addressed by Jaynes: \begin{quotation} { ``[O]ur present [quantum mechanical] formalism is not purely epistemological; it is a peculiar mixture describing in part realities of Nature, in part incomplete human information about Nature ---all scrambled up by Heisenberg and Bohr into an omelette that nobody has seen how to unscramble.
+The scrambling of operational definitions with atomist metaphysics within quantum theory is just one exposure ---between many--- of the general confusion which has been systematically reached by mixing objective and subjective forms of analysis and representation.
+As Jaynes made the point: \begin{quotation} { ``[O]ur present [quantum mechanical] formalism is not purely epistemological; it is a peculiar mixture describing in part realities of Nature, in part incomplete human information about Nature ---all scrambled up by Heisenberg and Bohr into an omelette that nobody has seen how to unscramble.
 Yet we think that the unscrambling is a prerequisite for any further advance in basic physical theory.
 For, if we cannot separate the subjective and objective aspects of the formalism, we cannot know what we are talking about; it is just that simple.'' \cite[p.
 381]{Jaynes}} \end{quotation}